In the Dark

 We never had Halloween when I was a kid.
 I mean it existed.
 People mentioned it.
 There were programmes on the telly.
 But we never celebrated it.
 At least not in my house, when I was a kid.
 It just wasn’t thought of as a big occasion.
 Or, worse, it was “American” (meaning that it was tacky, synthetic and commercialised).
 So there were no parties, no costumes, no horror masks, no pumpkins and definitely no trick-or-treat.

-Having never done trick-or-treat, I didn’t have any clue what it was about.
+Having never done trick-or-treat myself I never acquired any knowledge of what it was about.
 I assumed “Trick or Treat?” was a rhetorical question or merely a greeting like “How do you do?”.
 My first direct experience of it didn’t happen until I was in my mid-thirties and had moved to a suburban house in Beeston, just outside Nottingham.
 I was sitting at home one October 31st, watching the TV and – probably, though I can’t remember for sure – drinking a glass of wine, when the front door bell rang.
 I didn’t really want to, but I got up and answered it.

 When I opened the door, I saw in front of me two small girls in witches’ costumes.
 Behind them, near my front gate, was an adult guardian, presumably a parent, keeping a watchful eye on them.

 “Trick or Treat?” the two girls shouted.
 Trying my best to get into the spirit but not knowing what I was actually supposed to do, I answered “Great!
 I’d like a treat please”.

 They stared at me as if I was mad, turned round and retreated towards their minder who was clearly making a mental note to avoid this house in future.
 Off they went and I, embarrassed at being exposed as a social inadequate, retired to my house in shame.